asmvm/Python_API_Challenge/README.md

+## Python API Challenge
-# Python API Homework - What's the Weather Like?
+# What's the Weather Like?

 ## Background

-Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-Now, we know what you may be thinking: _"Duh.
-It gets hotter..."_

-But, if pressed, how would you **prove** it?
+Using Python requests, APIs, and JSON traversals, this project examines weather patterns as we approach the equator.
+While the unmistakeable response may be that it gets hotter, this assignment will use data to prove the matter.

 ![Equator](trilogy_images/equatorsign.png)